-The variable of interest in verifying the existence of spillovers is the interest rate response in country $j (\neq i)$ to an event in country $i (\neq j)$.
+The variable of interest in verifying the existence of spillovers is the interest rate response in country $j \ (\neq i)$ to an event in country $i \ (\neq j)$ .
 We begin by considering changes in the sovereign credit rating and credit outlook, summarized into our composite ICR measure described above.
-Initially, we measure the interest rate response as the change in the percentage spread, i.e., the interest rate differential over a U.S. Treasury bond of comparable maturity, as a percentage of the relevant U.S.

-Treasury interest rate.
-For robustness, we also examine the basis point spread, measured as the interest rate differential in basis points (i.e., $1/100^{\text{th}}$ of a percentage point) over a U.S. Treasury of comparable maturity.
+Initially, we measure the interest rate response as the change in the percentage spread, i.e., the interest rate differential over a U.S. Treasury bond of comparable maturity, as a percentage of the relevant U.S. Treasury interest rate.
+For robustness, we also examine the basis point spread, measured as the interest rate differential in basis points (i.e., 1/100th of a percentage point) over a U.S. Treasury of comparable maturity.
 When we have multiple sovereign bonds issued by the same country, e.g., of different maturities, issued at different times, we choose one representative bond with the most time-series observations, to insure greater consistency throughout the sample.
 We refer to the interest rate response generically as the (change in) spread.
-We use a standard two-day window [0,1] to incorporate the effects of time-zone differences between the location of the exchange where the sovereign bonds are traded (i.e., London or Luxembourg) and the countries in our sample.3
+We use a standard two-day window [0,1] to incorporate the effects of time-zone differences between the location of the exchange where the sovereign bonds are traded (i.e., London or Luxembourg) and the countries in our sample.

-For estimation, we pool the data for all countries (j) excluding the event country (j), at each event time (t) into two sub-samples, one for positive events, and another for negative events.
+For estimation, we pool the data for all countries (j) excluding the event country (i), at each event time (t) into two sub-samples, one for positive events, and another for negative events, and for ease of interpretation, we force the sign of Eventi,t to be the same for both negative and positive regressions.
+That is, Eventi,t is defined as the absolute value of the aggregate change in implicit credit ratings across all countries, i.
 Overall, our data set has a panel structure: 150 events and 34 countries.
-Thus, we have a maximum (positive + negative) of $33 \times 150 = 4950$ data points.
-However, given that not all countries had data for all 150 events in the sample, the maximum number of observations in our regressions is 2122 (1114 for positive events, and 1008 for negative events).4 For ease of interpretation, we force the sign of Event{i} to be the same for both negative and positive regressions.
-That is, Event{i} is defined as the absolute value of the aggregate change in implicit credit ratings across all countries, i.
-Specifically, we estimate the following regression for both negative and positive and positive events separately.
+Thus, we have a maximum (positive + negative) of 33 x 150 = 4950 data points.
+However, given that not all countries had data for all 150 events in the sample, the maximum number of observations in our regressions is 2122 (1114 for positive events, and 1008 for negative events).
+Specifically, we estimate the following regression for both negative and positive events separately.

-$$\Delta Spread{j,t} = \acute{a} + \hat{a}1 Event{i,t} + \sum_k \hat{a}k X_k + \dot{a}{ij,t}, \forall j \neq i.$$ (1)
+$$\Delta Spread{j,t} = a + \beta_1 Event{i,t} + \sum_k \beta_k X_k + \varepsilon{ij,t}, \forall j \neq i.$$ (1)

-Initially, the matrix X_k contains controls for the maturity of the bond, the initial level of the home and event country implicit credit ratings, and full sets of year, and country dummies (34 event,
+Initially, the matrix $X_k$ contains controls for the maturity of the bond, the initial level of the home and event country implicit credit ratings, and full sets of year, and country dummies (34 event, plus 34 home).
+Subsequently, we consider additional explanatory variables $X_k$ , as well as different definitions of the dependent variable.